momentumai-team/cloud-provider-kind-tray/README.md

 - Leverages [cloud-provider-kind](https://github.com/kubernetes-sigs/cloud-provider-kind) to enable kind clusters to have load balancers.
 A fork of this is installed awaiting acceptance of a [PR](https://github.com/kubernetes-sigs/cloud-provider-kind/pull/99).

-- Must have go installed and GOPATH set

 ## Installation

 This will ask for your password to install the application as must create a sudoers file entry to ensure application can be run as root.